nickitrin/nickitrin/README.md

 - 🔭 I’m currently working on myself
-- 🌱 I’m currently learning Javascript, CSS, HTML and Python
+- 🌱 I’m currently learning Javascript and MORE Python
 - 🤔 I’m looking for help with Data Science
 - 💬 Ask me about how to make pizza
 - 📫 How to reach me: Instagram @nicole.trindades